johadi/twovotes/README.md

 To use this project effectively one has to create this two folders in the root directory(Voting) These folders should be named uploads and resized_pictures.

-Also use npm to install all this modules as shown below which will make your node_modules dependencies to look like below
+Also use npm to install all this modules as shown below.
+This will make your node_modules dependencies to look like this:

   "dependencies": {
     "async": "^2.0.1",